aiman-al-masoud/cinciarellang1/README.md

 You can get a [semi-formal EBNF specification of this language](docs/grammar.txt), which is a stripped-down and adapted form of the full <a href="https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm">C programming language's grammar</a>, with only 17 production rules.

-## Try it out

-Run the file [`./cincia.py`](src/cincia.py) with no arguments for a REPL (Read Print Eval Loop), or run it with a file path to execute the contents of the file, or run it like so: `./cincia.py --compile path/to/file.ci` to print the python equivalent on stdout (still work in progress).

-You'll need a Python 3 interpreter to run this.
-No external dependencies are required, except for the [`plot_ast.py`](src/plot_ast.py) utility.